-When you add a single new feature to an app, it will slightly change the version number of it.
-For example, if you have released v1.1 of your app and you add a new little feature like 3D Touch, your updated version would be called v1.2 instead of v1.1.
-However, if you were going to make a major update which would change the entire user experience and visual design of the app, then you might call it v2.1 instead of v1.2.
+When you add a single new feature to an app, it will slightly change the version number.
+For example, if you have released v1.1 of your app, and you add a new little feature like 3D Touch, your updated version would be called v1.2 instead of v1.1.
+However, if you were going to make a major update that would change the entire user experience and visual design of the app, then you might call it v2.1 instead of v1.2.

 New Visual Design